-Each occupational profile in the 2014–15 edition of the OOH is made up of eight separate “pages”: a summary page highlighting key characteristics of the occupation and seven additional pages, each describing one aspect of the occupation, such as what they do or how to become one:
+Each occupational profile in the 2016–17 edition of the OOH is made up of nine separate “pages” or tabs: a summary page highlighting key characteristics of the occupation and seven additional pages, each describing one aspect of the occupation, such as what they do or how to become one:

 1. Summary Page

 - Quick-facts table; this feature summarizes key information about the occupation, including:

 - Work experience in a related occupation

 - Job outlook, 2014–24

 - Summary information describes each occupation by basic characteristics (See items 2–9)

 - Definition of the occupation